ITU-BDSA23-GROUP25/Chirp/docs/report.md

 ![User activities](images/TimelineOfTheUser.png)

-After viewing the ‘My Timeling’ page, the user wants to see the timeline of another user, so they click on the username of the user who’s timeline they want to view.
+After viewing the ‘My Timeline’ page, the user wants to see the timeline of another user, so they click on the username of the user who’s timeline they want to view.

 ![User activities](images/TimelineOfTheUser.png)